 5. Give enormous value – give away the house

-My content strategy for Snap is pretty straight forward.
+My content strategy for Snapchat is pretty straight forward.
 Give, give, give, give and then give a bit more.
 Every day I try to open with a theme and dive into it.
-But you don’t want to dive too deep leave that for your blog posts. ?
+But you don’t want to dive too deep leave that for your blog posts.

-I also do a series from time to time called ?60 Seconds With?? where I interview successful entrepreneurs and as them 6 questions, 1 per snap and it creates some powerful content. ?
+I also do a series from time to time called “60 Seconds With?” where I interview successful entrepreneurs and ask them 6 questions, 1 per snap and it creates some powerful content.

 We have interviewed CEO of Infusionsoft Clate Mask, Oren Klaff Author of Best Seller Pitch Anything just to name a few.

 Keep the content deep enough to be of real practical value but high level enough to digest quickly to keep the attention span engaged.
 Front loading deep content kills attention in its tracks.

 Then throughout the day, I do check-ins and share what is going on as it is happening.

 6. Ask for Snapbacks – create a REAL conversation